Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Questions for self-control

-1. What does stylistic phonetics explore?
+1. What does stylistic phonetics study?

 3. Name the main types of phoneme variation.